 If you or someone you care for were recently charged or convicted of committing a crime, a dedicated legal advocate could help fight the potential penalties.
-To get assistance with your legal claim, reach out to a skilled McDonough criminal defense lawyer today.
+To get assistance with your legal claim, reach out to a skilled Georgia criminal defense lawyer today.

 The uncertainty following a criminal charge can be trying, no matter how minor or severe the offense may be.
 As such, those facing substantial penalties should seek legal representation shortly after being charged or convicted.

 If you or a beloved member of your family has been accused of committing a crime, you should not go through the legal process alone.
-Learn what a skilled legal advocate could do for you by contacting a McDonough criminal defense lawyer.
+Learn what a skilled legal advocate could do for you by contacting a Georgia criminal defense lawyer.

 In Georgia, crimes are classified as either misdemeanors or felonies.
 Additionally, certain offenses may fall under different subcategories.
 For example, misdemeanors are divided into ordinary misdemeanors and misdemeanors of a high and aggravated nature.